SFDO-Community-Sprints/Membership-Essentials-App/README.md

 * Code hasn't yet been created

 ### Project Team Accomplishments
-* Reduced data model to 3 objects!
+* Reduced data model to 3 objects
 * Many, many discussions that all return to the same core data model
+* Feeling confident in creating a junction object between contact and membership
+    * slightly less confident in how to address benefits

 ### Future Contributions (AKA what were you unable to finish at the Sprint)
 * Write use cases